A Message from the Director, Division of Thoracic Surgery, Stamford Hospital

 Stamford Health emphasizes a team approach, working closely with colleagues from pulmonology, gastroenterology, radiology, pathology, and both medical and radiation oncology.
 We have two nurse navigators who coordinate care between disciplines and keep in close touch with our patients.
 Our dedicated thoracic surgery nurse practitioner, Lauren Drysdale, is instrumental in providing seamless continuity of care and followup.

 Patients are treated with university-level care in a comfortable environment closer to home.
 We employ the latest technology to treat our patients with upmost efficiency.
-Second opinions are also offered frequently, and record transfer is facilitated by our office.
-Furthermore, we make sure all pathology (lab) samples are reviewed by our MD Anderson and Yale-trained pathologists, and all necessary genetic testing is performed.
-Over 95% of operations are be performed in a minimally-invasive format, either robotic or video-assisted, reducing the time it takes to reach a full recovery.
+We also offer second opinions frequently and we worry about the details of transferring your medical records.
+Furthermore, we make sure all lab samples are reviewed by our MD Anderson and Yale-trained pathologists, and all necessary genetic testing is performed.
+We perform over 95% of operations in a minimally-invasive format, either robotic or video-assisted, reducing the time it takes to reach a full recovery.

 Stamford Health has a robust thoracic oncology program.
-All new cancer diagnoses and complex cases are discussed at our multidisciplinary thoracic oncology conference, which is attended by physicians from seven different fields.
+All new cancer diagnoses and complex cases are discussed at our multidisciplinary thoracic oncology conference, which physicians from seven different fields attend.
 We are a part of the Dana Farber/Brigham and Women's Cancer Collaborative, allowing greater access to clinical trials and expertise from Harvard’s prestigious cancer center.

 For patients with benign diseases of the esophagus, we work closely with gastroenterologists who specialize in gastroesophageal reflux and abnormalities of the esophageal lining.
 The overwhelming majority of operations can be performed in a minimally-invasive format, using small incisions through the abdomen.